 In addition to providing the step-by-step process, Gladney’s website offers a wealth of additional information for expectant and birth mothers.
 There are many links to prospective adoptive parents’ profiles for expectant mothers to view.
 There is also, Adoption Today, which is a wonderful page on their website which debunks some stereotypes and myths surrounding adoption and reveals the realities of adoption today.
 It discusses the role everyone plays and the decisions each person involved in the adoption plan determines.
 The Adoption Today states it beautifully: “Adoption has evolved in exciting ways, and an options counselor will help you understand the possibilities.
 Ultimately, adoption is a plan crafted by you.
 And the plans are as varied and unique as each expectant mother.”

 For prospective adoptive parents, there are also many ways to learn about all of Gladney’s adoption programs, to request information, or to just contact a staff member to learn more about Gladney in general.
-Gladney has three major adoption programs: domestic infant adoption, their New Beginnings program (partnering with the state and foster systems), and international adoptions.
+Gladney has three major adoption programs: domestic infant adoption, their program (partnering with the state and foster systems), and international adoptions.

 The first discussed is the domestic infant adoption program, which is the program an expectant mother would join if she is choosing an adoption plan.
 This entails reading through profiles of prospective adoptive parents and working with their counselors for the hospital adoption plan.
 This is the initial program that Gladney began when they opened in 1887.
 For prospective adoptive parents, their offer includes “Flexibility in the adoption process; Assistance in developing a family profile; Guidance from experienced staff; Experienced and respected legal staff; Membership in a parent support group; Parenting education;” and “Confidentiality.”
 The website also includes additional information about the criteria, the process, financial information, and post-adoption services.